lfilipiuk/dotidot-graph/README.md

 Nodes are put into baskets, according to rules specifies in the config.

 ##### calculateAdjustedDepths
 Now, depths are calculated.
-If node has a parent and parent is of the same type, we increate depth.
+If node has a parent and parent is of the same type, we create depth.
 We do it recursively.

 ##### applyWaterfallEffect
 Each basket will now receive a separate waterfall effect.
 First nodes are sorted according to their type within the basket.
-Then, for each node in the basket we move it below the previous node and we move it to the right according to the depth.
+Then, for each node in the basket we move it below the previous node, and we move it to the right according to the depth.

 There is a special use case here for `BaseAdtext`, where when moving horizontally, we move less than usual.